mnestorov/laravel-bookstore-api/README.md

 - Seeder to create demo accounts, users, books

 **Requirements:** Laravel Policies, Middlewares, Input Validations, Code Style PSR-5

-## About the Project

-Added an relationship between `Users` and `Books`.
-So, each user adds books, and in the listing for the users a list of all books added by the respective user is displayed.
-There is a new *added_by* attribute in the books listing, which shows which user the book was added by.
-Also, еvery user can only delete the books he has added.

-For the books and authors listings we will show only 5 results per page, so we have a pagination.
-To view a second page of the listings above, we'll use `{{base_url}}/api/v1/books?page=2`.

-Also, on the listings for the books, the *description* is not visible.
-The *description* of the books we'll show only on the single listing.
-And for the last, every book can have more than one author, so the authors of the book we'll be shown comma separated, one after another.

-**Note:** After setup the project on your local environment, use the database seeder to create the first user.
-After that you can use the generated token for authorization.

-For more info about how to test the API, after setup the project, please check the documentation at:
-- `{{base_url}}/docs/#authenticating-requests`

 ## Used Packages